Ontario is a Leader in Accessibility Standards

 Why is the AODA important for Businesses?

 Complying with the disabilities act is important for all businesses.
-First and foremost, compliance with AODA accessibility standards ensures that businesses are addressing their clients and potential clients in a manner that meets their needs.
+First and foremost, compliance with AODA stands for accessibility standards which ensures that businesses are addressing their clients and potential clients in a manner that meets their needs.

 Because the AODA establishes a set of uniform accessibility standards across public sector organizations and private businesses, it also established expectations for how communications, services, and facilities would be designed and delivered.
 This allows businesses to either internally produce or externally source accessibility solutions that meet defined regulations and best practices.